EbolaEmperor/Introduction-to-OT/talk.md

 In fact, it's a greedy algorithm.
 As the figure shows, we fill the reds with blues.
 Consider the blues one by one from left to right.
 For each blue, choose the left-most red which is not full to fill in.

+### Page 12

+Here's another specific case.
+We suppose two continuous measures in the real number space, each with a density function.
+We write their cummulative distribution functions as $\mathcal{C}_\mu$ and $\mathcal{C}_\nu$.
+Then the one-Wasserstein distance could be simply computed by the equation $(15)$.
+And the Monge map is then defined by the equation $(16)$.

+Here we show their density functions, cumulative functions, and the Monge map.
+The dispacement interpolation is shown in the third figure.
+We can see it to understand how a probability distribution is transported to another.

+Of course this method could be generalized to an arbitrary $p$-Wasserstein distance.
+But we don't discuss today.

+### Page 13

+Here's a surprising result.
+For 1-D Gaussians, the two-Wasserstein distance can be computed by the equation $(17)$, which is thus the Euclidean distance on the 2-D plane plotting the mean and the standard deviation of a Gaussian $\mathcal{N}(m, \sigma)$!

+So there's nothing hard for us to illustrate the displacement interpolation between two 1-D Gaussians.
+The right figure shows the $(m,\sigma)$ plane.

+### Page 14

+Before we introduce the generic case in 1-D space, we firstly write all measures into discrete forms.
+That is, for a continuous measure with density.
+Suppose it supports on $[0,1]$ without loss of generality.
+We choose an uniform grid on the interval $[0,1]$.
+And define a discrete measure as the equation $(18)$.
+Clearly, we can approximate the measure $\mu$ with this discrete measure.
+And the approximation gets better and better when the grid be finer and finer.

+Now for an arnitary cost matrix $C$, we can write the Kantorovich problem as the equation $(20)$, where the transport matrix $P$ satisfies marginal conditions in the equation $(21)$.

+### Page 15

+Now let's introduce the idea of entropy regularization.

+Define the entropy function as the equation $(22)$.
+Then the regularized Kantorovich problem is defined by the equation $(23)$.
+It is in fact the original Kantorovich problem that added with a small entropy.

+The figures show the graphs of optimal $P$s when choose different $\varepsilon$.
+The red plot is the density of original measure $\mu$ while the blue is the target.
+The cost matrix is set to be $|x_i-x_j|^2$.
+As we can see, the optimal $P$s satisfy marginal conditions.
+And it converges to the solution to original Kantorovich problrm as $\varepsilon$ being small and small.
+It can be shown that the difference between the original problem and the regularized problem is only $O(\varepsilon)$.

+### Page 16

+Surprisingly, the regularized Kantorovich problem can be solved with a extremely simple iteration!
+It's called Sinkhorn iteration since the convergence is proved by Sinkhorn.
+And we can rebuild the transport matrix $P$ with the equation $(25)$.

+The figures show how the iteration works.
+At the begining, the matrix $P$ doesn't even satisfy marginal conditions.
+But as the iteration runs, we can see the matrix $P$ is converging to the optimal one.

+It's a fast algorithm.
+Altschuler and his collaborators prove that the computational complexity is near-linear to the reciprocal of $\varepsilon$.

+However, Sinkhorn iteration suffers numerical overflow when $\varepsilon$ is too small.
+The reason is some elements of the matrix $K$ may be too small to be a floating point number.
+To avoid this, we can compute the iteration in the log-domain.
+We don't discuss details today.